ceos-seo/data_cube_notebooks/docs/ingestion_guide_gpm.md

             128: { String description of bit }
 ```

 Once your product definition has all required information, you add it to the Data Cube.
-For our Landsat 7 example, this is done with the following command:
+For our GPM example, this is done with the following command:

 ```
 datacube -v product add ~/Datacube/agdc-v2/ingest/dataset_types/gpm/gpm_imerge_gis.yaml